siomur/My-Little-Pony-Analysis/README.md

   python compute_pony_lang.py -c <pony_counts.json> -n <num_words>
   ```
   The script should output, in JSON format to stdout, the top `<num_words>` words with the highest TF-IDF score for each pony.

+### RESULTS
+Scripts are the same names as given in the TODO part.

+- pony_counts.json contains the word count for each pony.
+- distinctive_pony_words.json contains the top 5 words with the highest tf-idf score for each pony.

 ## Part 3: Network Modeling of My Little Pony Conversations